February 2022 Options Now Available For Conagra Brands (CAG)

 Investors in Conagra Brands Inc (Symbol: CAG) saw new options become available today, for the February 2022 expiration.
 At Stock Options Channel, our YieldBoost formula has looked up and down the CAG options chain for the new February 2022 contracts and identified one put and one call contract of particular interest.

-The put contract at the $32.00 strike price has a current bid of 65 cents.
-If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $32.00, but will also collect the premium, putting the cost basis of the shares at $31.35 (before broker commissions).
-To an investor already interested in purchasing shares of CAG, that could represent an attractive alternative to paying $33.73/share today.
+The put contract at the $33.00 strike price has a current bid of $1.05.
+If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $33.00, but will also collect the premium, putting the cost basis of the shares at $31.95 (before broker commissions).
+To an investor already interested in purchasing shares of CAG, that could represent an attractive alternative to paying $33.41/share today.

 Top YieldBoost Calls of the S&P 500 »